"alterMqSession"

-The "alterMqttSession" modifies an existing session identified by the required "clientName" property.
-If an MQTT client with the same "clientName" is connected, it does not disconnect that session.
-This allows an administrator to alter session settings without disrupting a connected MQTT client.
+is connected, it does not disconnect that session.
+This allows an administrator to alter session settings without disrupting a connected client.

 Permanent sessions

-A permanent session is ideal for the JSON MQ Message API because you can do all MQTT actions without worrying about your MQTT session expiring.
+A permanent session is ideal for the MQ API because you can do all message actions without worrying about your MQ session expiring.

 Temporary sessions

-A temporary session is ideal for doing temporary MQTT actions, and you want the server to clean up the session state automatically after the session expires.
+A temporary session is ideal for doing temporary message actions, and you want the server to clean up the session state automatically after the session expires.

 This action is useful in the following ways:

-1. You can set the session's properties, such as Will Message and MQTT 5 user properties, which is a convenient way to centrally manage settings for your own and others' sessions.
+You can set the session's properties, such as MQTT's Will Message and User Properties, which is a convenient way to centrally manage settings for all sessions.

-4. You can set "clientStatus" to "hide", "ban", or "normal" to hide its visibility in the dashboard, ban a client from connecting, or restore a client to normal status.
-If omitted, the client status does not change.
+to hide its visibility in API results and dashboard views, ban a client from connecting, mark a client as inactive, or restore a client to normal status.
+If omitted, the session status does not change.

-To subscribe to and unsubscribe from topics, use the "subscribeToMqtt" action.
+To subscribe to and unsubscribe from topics, use the "subscribeToMq"

 Note